RonAmerica/RonAmerica/README.md

 Much experience managing and publishing projects.
 You could probably benefit from my help.

-I spend my free time retrograming, music-listening, activism-engaging, and entrepeneur-planning.
+I spend my free time retrograming, music-listening, activism-engaging, and entrepreneur-planning.

 This is W R "Ron" Spain, Jr.